 WRoCAH will have approximately 45 AHRC Open Competition Studentships to award across the three institutions (Leeds, Sheffield and York) for October 2023 entry.

 - Your research must fall within the research remit of the Arts & Humanities Research Council (AHRC).
 You can check the scope here: https://ahrc.ukri.org/funding/research/subjectcoverage/.

-- You must be a new PhD student in October 2022 or be within the first year (or equivalent if part-time) of your PhD at the University of Leeds, Sheffield or York.
+- You must be a new PhD student in October 2023 or be no further than day 1 of your second year (or equivalent if part-time) on 1st October 2023 of your PhD at the University of Leeds, Sheffield or York.

 - You must have already applied to your chosen institution (Leeds, Sheffield or York) before you apply to WRoCAH

 When to apply

 You should apply to your chosen institution as soon as possible.
 You will need your 9 digit University number in order to apply to WRoCAH.

 The application deadline for the WRoCAH AHRC Open Studentships Competition was 17:00 GMT on Wednesday 25 January 2023.

 If your application is successful and you are awarded a studentship, you will receive the following